The Boxador is the hybrid breed of two of America’s most popular household dogs; the Boxer and the Labrador Retriever.

 Females tend to weigh around 5 pounds less than their male counterparts and are a little bit shorter.

-These dogs are also around 23 inches tall, which is a bit short when you consider their larger body size and is inherited from the Labrador.
+These dogs are also around 23 inches tall, which is a bit short when you consider their larger body size and are inherited from the Labrador.

 What is the Life Expectancy of the Boxador?